 Best Organic Nipple Creams

-You can read on and learn more about the top 4 best organic nipple creams.
+You can read on and learn more about the best organic nipple creams.
 They are all highly rated, safe, effective options.
-However, if you’re busy and you don’t have time to compare, this is our pick for the very BEST organic nipple cream based on price, non-stickiness, smell, ingredients and function.

 When I was pregnant with my second child, I decided to research and choose something that I would love.
 This is what I ended up buying and I loved it.
 I liked that Earth Mama’s butter wasn’t sticky, didn’t stain, was easy to apply, smelled good and contained ingredients that I could feel good about.
 I 100% feel that it made my nipples recover much quicker and get to the point where nursing wasn’t painful.

-Earth Mama Organic Nipple Butter ingredients: organic olive oil, organic cocoa seed butter, organic shea butter, candelilla wax, mango butter, organic calendula flower extract
+- Earth Mama Organic Nipple Butter Ingredient List: organic olive oil, organic cocoa seed butter, organic shea butter, candelilla wax, mango butter, organic calendula flower extract

 Boob Ease Nipple Balm (don’t you LOVE the name?) is formulated to soothe an burning sensations, to protect and to moisturize dry, painful, cracked nipples.
 It has a natural, earthy scent.
 As the company says, “we’ve got your front”.